SIMPLE IRA Plan Fix-It Guide – You used the wrong compensation definition to calculate deferrals and contributions to participants’ SIMPLE IRAs

 Review the plan’s definition of compensation to ensure that you’re using the correct amount to calculate deferrals and contributions.

-Generally, compensation means the sum of wages, tips and other compensation subject to federal income tax withholding and the employee’s elective deferral contributions made to the SIMPLE IRA plan.
+Generally, compensation means the sum of a participant’s wages, tips and other compensation subject to federal income tax withholding and elective deferral contributions the participant made to the SIMPLE IRA plan.

 How to find the mistake:

-Review the computations supporting the elective deferral contributions and employer contributions made for all employees.
+Review the computations for the elective deferral contributions and employer contributions for all employees.
 Make sure that you count all compensation (not just base compensation) in this review.
 Include bonuses, overtime, commissions and all other categories of compensation.

 How to fix the mistake:

 Make corrective contributions to employees’ SIMPLE IRAs equal to:

 - 50% of the employee’s elective deferral percentage under the plan times the excluded compensation (Note: unlike the correction for excluded employees, in this case you know the participant’s actual salary deferral election); plus